Pumpkin Ice Cream

 INGREDIENTS FOR PUMPKIN ICE CREAM

 Homemade ice cream begins with a heavy cream and whole milk base.
-This is where we get all of the fat and the whole creamy base for the ice cream.
+This is where we get all of the fat and the entire creamy ice cream base.

 We have to tread lightly with pumpkin purée, because as we know from creating with pumpkin in the past (like, a million times), adding fresh pumpkin to a recipe brings extra moisture which can lead to extra soggy/cakey baked goods.